 Obviously you are a regular photoshop user and find the gimp’s layout difficult to get used to.
 But that doesnt make it difficult to manage for everyone.
 I have been using Gimp regularly and cant find my way around with photoshop.
 For those preferring the photoshop layout, there is gimpshop which you may want to try.
 I just feel this post is unfair about gimp with nothing concrete to back your opinion that gimp is less powerful than photoshop (apart from CMYK support, but seriously, how many of us need it in daily life?)

-My answer was a really loooong post and now it is this article.
+My answer was a really loooong post and now it became this article.
 It is a better choice to write an entire article about it, since it is a very hot argument for me!
-Hot meaning that I always am in need of good graphic tools and that I always follow the Free Software panorama in itself!
+Hot, meaning that I always am in need of good graphic tools and that I always follow the Free Software panorama in itself! :D

 Sorry Raja (seen Arjuna? ) but honestly I think that it is a fact that Gimp is not a perfect toy to play with.
 Gimp has an horrible layout first of all.
 C’mon, it’s really hard to use it.
 Why can’t it be all resumed into a single window?
 And why are all the buttons so large, even with the smaller theme enabled… If I want one of the Gimp’s windows to show me all the info it has, then I have to enlarge it a lot.
 Too much to handle it.
 Each window becomes extremely large on my MacBook 13″ (with geubuntu)… and almost unusable.

 Also, why do I have to handle a thousand menus for each window?
 Isn’t a single damned user menu enough??
 I can’t get why Gimp has to make it so difficult.
 I tried and use GimpShop for sometime but, hey, it just changes the menù entries.
 None of the layout problems are fixed, so I think it is useless!!
 What is it needed for?
 Boh… never got it.